-Communication is key in such a spread out diverse region so we have completed the launch of a new Oceania website to encourage more interaction between countries.
+Communication is vital in such a spread out diverse region.
+Without regular contact between member countries it is difficult to plan and assist, so we have completed the launch of a new Oceania website to encourage more interaction between countries.
+I encourage members in the next year to be far more proactive in use of the website by letting us and other members know what is happening in our sport.